 - Although youth takeover the museum on 21Minus, there is lots of work already on display.
 Take a look at the exhibitions currently on view at the MCA and see if any of the ideas or themes they deal with spark your imagination.

-We can support projects with a limited materials budget, but if your proposal is very large, we will ask you to contribute.
+We can support projects with limited materials budgets, but if your proposal is very large, we will ask you to contribute.

 We may be able to support collaborating artists who have trouble getting to the MCA.
 Tell us if you have concerns about getting here.